Akshay-prem/snake-and-apple/README.md

-Simple snake and Ladder game
+Simple snake and Apple game